MRX760/Katalon-Practice/README.md

 # Katalon-Practice
-This was created to showcase skills in Katalon Studio for testing purposes
+This was created to showcase skills in Katalon Studio for testing purposes.
+Owned By Sultan Ahmad Alfath